-The interim consolidated financial information comprises the consolidated statement of financial position as of June 30, 2022, the consolidated income statement and the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the six months then ended, and a summary of significant accounting policies and other explanatory notes (the "Interim Financial Information").
+The condensed consolidated interim financial information comprises the condensed consolidated balance sheet as of June 30, 2022, the condensed consolidated income statement, the condensed consolidated statement of comprehensive loss for the three-month and six-month periods then ended, the condensed consolidated statement of changes in equity and the condensed consolidated statement of cash flows for the six-month period then ended, and notes, comprising significant accounting policies and other explanatory information (the "Interim Financial Information").

 The Interim Financial Information is presented in Renminbi ("RMB"), unless otherwise stated.